cocos2d/cocos2d-objc/README.md

 Runtime Requirements
 --------------------
-  * iOS 4.0 or newer for iOS games
+  * iOS 5.0 or newer for iOS games
   * Snow Leopard (v10.6) or newer for Mac games

 Running Tests
 --------------------

-Select the test you want from Xcode Scheme chooser.
+1. Select the test you want from Xcode Scheme chooser

-Then click on Xcode -> Product -> Run
+2. Then click on `Xcode → Product → Run`

 Contributing to the Project